-The Story of Iron Maiden’s First Concert With Bruce Dickinson
+When Iron Maiden Played Their First Concert With Bruce Dickinson

-But in retrospect, there’s little doubt that Dickinson’s recruitment provided the final ingredient needed to accelerate Maiden’s inexorable march towards global dominance, beginning with the following year’s watershed third album, The Number of the Beast.
+It was a daring personnel change for a band that was already enjoying great success with two fine albums recorded behind well-liked frontman Paul Di’Anno.
+In retrospect, however, there’s little doubt that Dickinson’s recruitment provided the final ingredient needed to accelerate Maiden’s inexorable march toward global dominance, beginning with 1982’s watershed The Number of the Beast.

-And, regardless of that happy outcome, the stark reality was that, for band leader, chief songwriter, and bass player Steve Harris, the situation with Di’Anno had basically become untenable, regardless of Paul’s worthy contributions to the cause up to that point in time.
+Regardless of that happy outcome, the stark reality was that the situation had basically become untenable for band leader, chief songwriter and bass player Steve Harris – regardless of Di’Anno’s worthy contributions to the cause up to that point in time.

-Indeed, since 1978 Di’Anno’s gruff melodic vocals and even gruffer bad boy charisma had capably shepherded Harris’ musical vision — from the self-recorded "Soundhouse Tapes" to the major label release of 1980’s Iron Maiden and 1981’s sophomore effort, Killers — but the grueling tours and punishing press tasks that ensued had steadily taken a toll on the fun-loving singer’s mood.
+His gruff melodic vocals and even gruffer bad-boy charisma had capably shepherded Harris’ musical vision since 1978 — from the self-recorded "Soundhouse Tapes" to the major-label release of 1980’s Iron Maiden and 1981’s sophomore effort, Killers/ But then grueling tours and punishing media tasks ensued, and they took a steady toll on the fun-loving singer’s mood.

-To Di’Anno, Iron Maiden now seemed more like a tightly run corporation than a rock and roll band, and he would later mince no words in comparing Harris and Iron Maiden’s ambitious manager, Rod Smallwood, to Adolf Hitler and Benito Mussolini, based on the ruthless, military precision with which they ran the ship.
+To Di’Anno, Iron Maiden now seemed more like a tightly run corporation than a rock 'n' roll band.
+He would later mince no words in comparing Harris and ambitious Iron Maiden manager Rod Smallwood to Adolf Hitler and Benito Mussolini, based on the ruthless, military precision with which they ran the ship.

-Harris, for his part, had long admired Dickinson’s powerful air raid siren of a voice and saw no reason to change his opinion after Bruce’s successful audition for the band in September 1981, mere days after Di’Anno’s dismissal.
+Harris had likewise long admired Dickinson’s powerful air-raid siren of a voice, and saw no reason to change his opinion after a successful audition was held in September 1981 – mere days after Di’Anno’s dismissal.
 Dickinson was offered the job on the spot and told, “Oh, by the way, we’re touring Italy next month!”

-And this was how Bruce Dickinson suddenly found himself on stage that night in Bologna: facing the daunting prospect of fronting Iron Maiden’s well-oiled touring machine as they ripped through a seventeen-song set bursting with Di’Anno-era staples like "Sanctuary," "Wrathchild," "Running Free" and "Phantom of the Opera."
+That's how Bruce Dickinson suddenly found himself on stage in Bologna, facing the daunting prospect of fronting Iron Maiden’s well-oiled touring machine as they ripped through a 17-song set bursting with Di’Anno-era staples like "Sanctuary," "Wrathchild," "Running Free" and "Phantom of the Opera."

-The band was called back for three encores that night (the last consisting of Montrose’s "I Got the Fire”) and, understandable nerves notwithstanding, it was abundantly clear to Harris, Dickinson, guitarists Dave Murray and Adrian Smith, and drummer Clive Burr, that everything was going to be just fine for Iron Maiden.
+The band was called back for three encores that night, the last of which consisted of Montrose’s "I Got the Fire."
+Understandable nerves notwithstanding, it was abundantly clear to Harris, Dickinson, guitarists Dave Murray and Adrian Smith, and drummer Clive Burr that everything was going to be just fine for Iron Maiden.